lxrzlyr/Betweenness-centrality/README.md

 # Betweenness-centrality
-A novel aolgrithm for Betweenness centrality
+A novel aolgrithm for Betweenness centrality.
+See the paper “20220409.pdf” for details.

 "Betweenness centrality.cu" is the verification code of DAWN and running on the unweighted and undirected networks.